rosado-io/docs/apis/admin-apis/search-for-users.md

 ## Search users by email

+You can use the user search query to search user by email and obtains the user details.

+In the following example, the project wants to search the user by email and check if they haven't set up the TOTP authenticator.

-The following example shows how to search for users by email, you can adjust the keywords and fields based on your needs.
+You can adjust the fields in the query based on your needs.
+To explore more supporting fields, you can [try it out via the GraphiQL tool](/apis/admin-apis/README.md#trying-out-the-admin-api-graphql-endpoint).

 The query has a maximum limit of 20, pagination parameters should be provided to obtain all the results.
 See [detail](#pagination).